Madsn/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

    If there is no **Upgrade to Verified Track** option, the enrollment deadline for the verified track has passed.

 #.
-Follow the instructions to pay the certificate fee and verify your identity.
+Follow the instructions to pay the verified track fee and verify your
+   identity.
 For more information, see :ref:`Enroll in the Verified Track`.

-After you submit a payment for the verified track, you can view information about that payment at any time.
+After you submit your payment, you can view information about that payment at any time.
 For more information, see :ref:`View Order History`.

 If you have questions about changing your enrollment track, contact the edX support team at technical@edx.org.